AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/coupon-usage.md

 #### Discounts from coupons

-This metric can show you the total discount amount applied from the coupons.
-It's important to note that these orders may not have occurred without the coupons.
+This metric can show you the total discount amount applied from the coupons. it is important to note that these orders may not have occurred without the coupons.

 #### Net revenue